 Can I Use Regular Blinds in RV?

-That’s why we suggest you use one that has hold-downs.
-This is to avoid the blinds from moving or making too much noise while you’re on the road.
+We suggest using blinds with hold-downs.
+This helps keep the blinds from moving or making too much noise while you’re on the road.

 Important Related Questions